-Corporate credit spreads widened in 2022 and were volatile given the macroeconomic headwinds, but there were no defaults realised within the investment portfolio in 2022.
+Short dated US corporate credit spreads were slightly tighter at year end 2023 compared to the prior year but were volatile in the period, however there were no defaults realised within the investment portfolio in 2023.

 C.4.
-Liquidity Risk
+Liquidity risk